Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 Before we wrap up, there's one more subtle item we need to address: The downside of *train/test split*.

 ## Downside of Train/Test Split
 I just told you that train/test split gives you both sides of the story - how well your model performs on data it's seen and data it hasn't.
 That's true to an extent but there's something subtle you need to be aware of.
-Let me show you be example.
+Let me show you by example.
 Let's try a few different train/test splits and check train error and test error values.

 ### Multiple Train/Test Splits
 ```